Malfoy/NIQKI/README.md

 # NIQKI
-NIQKI stand for Next index to query kmer intersection using HyperMinhash, NIQKI is an alignment-free and reference-free software which allows to index a large collection of similar genomes.
+NIQKI stand for Next Index to Query _K_-mer Intersection using HyperMinhash, NIQKI is an alignment-free and reference-free software which allows to index a large collection of similar genomes.
 NIQKI can also be applied to reads from unassembled genomes.